 About The Pragmatic Engineer Newsletter

 The #1 technology newsletter on Substack.
 Highly relevant for software engineers and engineering managers, useful for those working in tech.
-Written by engineering manager and software engineer Gergely Orosz who was previously at Uber, Skype/Microsoft, and at high-growth startups.
+Written by engineering manager and software engineer Gergely Orosz who was previously at Uber, Skype/Microsoft, and at startups.

 What to expect: